 Iron rods or ESt do not contain nickel, but they are steel rods with flux designed for cast iron.
 They are the cheapest rods, good for old and oily castings, and have a matching color to gray iron.

 ESt rods are excellent for quick maintenance and short repair welds.
-Their weld metal is so hard that it is not machinable, but you can grind it.
+Their weld metal is so hard that it’s not machinable, but you can grind it.

 Can you use mild steel rods?

 Typical mild steel rods such as the E6013 are not suitable to weld cast iron with reliable results.
-If you use them, their iron will combine with carbon from the casting.
-This will make the weld metal extremely hard and brittle, resulting in hot cracking as the bead cools down.
+If you use them, their iron content will combine with carbon from the casting.
+This will make the weld metal extremely hard and brittle, resulting in hot cracking.
 The same applies to ordinary MIG wire and TIG rods.

-Weldpundit has a detailed article on cast-iron welding rods.
+Weldpundit has a detailed article on cast-iron rods.

 Oxyfuel welding and cast iron

-Oxyfuel welding was used extensively to weld cast iron with the proper flame setting, rods, and flux material, offering great results.
-The main advantages are that it welds with a flame that generates a far lower temperature than a welding arc, and you control the amount of the deposited weld metal.
-Oxyfuel inputs the heat at slower rates, and that prevents shocking the casting and reduces cracking risks.
+Oxyfuel welding was used extensively to weld cast iron with the proper flame setting, rods, and flux material.
+Oxyfuel welds with a flame that generates a far lower temperature than an arc, and you control the amount of the deposited weld metal.
+The heat input is much slower, reducing the cracking risk.

-Furthermore, it is a versatile process that can also preheat the casting with rosebud tips for faster results.
-Also, with small gas cylinders, it is very portable since it doesn’t require electricity.
+Furthermore, it’s a versatile process that can also preheat the casting with rosebud tips for faster results.
+Also, with small gas cylinders, it’s very portable since it doesn’t require electricity.

 Oxyfuel gives excellent results for gray irons and acceptable results for nodular iron.
-However, it is troublesome for malleable iron because prolonged heating tends to turn a large part of the HAZ into white iron.
+However, it’s troublesome for malleable iron because prolonged heating tends to turn a large part of the HAZ into white iron.

 However, oxyfuel has disadvantages: